giantswarm/releases/aws/v18.3.0/README.md

 # :zap: Giant Swarm Release v18.3.0 for AWS :zap:

-This release contains changes that address several vulnerabilities as well as improvements.
+This release contains changes that address several vulnerabilities as well as improvements in the stability of etcd cluster for large clusters.

 ## Change details